CharleRoger/Garden/Canon/Languages/Upic/Proto-Upic language.md

 Investigation into [[sound symbolism in Proto-Upic]] has demonstrated that \*r appears in similar phonesthemes to the voiced coronal consonants \*n, \*l and \*y, rather than consonants which were likely articulated at or near the uvula like \*q', \*q, \*ʔ, \*ħ and \*h.
 This is an example of iconicity, the analogy between the real form of a sign and its semantic meaning, and has been considered by some as proof that Proto-Upic \*r was an alveolar trill [r].
 However, this coincidence directly offers information only about the cognitive perception of sounds by speakers of the language, not the actual phonetic value.
 One possible interpretation is that the consonant was pronounced as an alveolar trill in an earlier stage of the language, or that the alveolar and uvular trills were in free variation in early [[Upic languages]], with the alveolar quality prevailing in [[Proto-Öbic language|Proto-Öbic]] and the uvular quality remaining elsewhere.
 ## Vowels
-Proto-Upic had only three phonemic vowels, \*i, \*a and \*u, and may have had a non-phonemic, epenthetic schwa.
+Proto-Upic has only three phonemic vowels, \*i, \*a and \*u.
 It was previously believed that Proto-Upic had a greater inventory of phonemic diphthongs and syllabic liquids, but this theory is no longer accepted.
 ## Phonotactics
-Syllables had the maximal form CRVRC, where C is a non-resonant consonant (nasal, plosive or fricative), R is a resonant consonant (\*w \*l \*y \*r) and V is a vowel (\*i \*a \*u).
-Unlike its descendants, Proto-Upic is reconstructed to have had no further constraints on which consonants could be paired in the onset.
+Syllables have the maximal form CRVRC, where C is a non-resonant consonant (nasal, plosive or fricative), R is a resonant consonant (\*w \*l \*y \*r) and V is a vowel (\*i \*a \*u).
+Unlike its descendants, Proto-Upic is reconstructed to have no further constraints on which consonants can be paired in the onset.
 # Reconstruction
 ## Syllabic resonant theory
 Initial attempts at reconstructing Proto-Upic made the assumption that certain phonological phenomena and alternation patterns observed in descendant languages represented a system of syllabic resonants.
 This system was described as having a single default vowel, \*a, and the four resonants \*y \*w \*r \*l each having two syllabic forms, a simple monophthong form and a closing diphthong form: